prototux/TCL-TV-reverse-engineering/README.md

 The run.sh file prepare the environement for the sitatvservice, it also loads some mali/directfb related modules. it runs the tvRcConfig, sitatvservice, event_manager, mediaserver and ipepg_server.

 ## General organisation
-The main binary here is sitatvservice, that manages basically everything. the other binaries are mostly sidekicks.
+The main binary here is sitatvservice, that manages basically everything. the other binaries are mostly sidekicks (that manages electronic program guide, IR events, UPNP/DIAL, and the like).

-The main interface is web-based, running on webkit (that renders using directfb, and is connected to sitatvservice using an library).
+The main interface is web-based, running on webkit (that renders using directfb, and is connected to sitatvservice using an library that use a custom protocol over a network, unfortunately binded to localhost only).
 OperaTV is also used, but only when it "starts the smart tv" (all the "smart tv apps" are running on opera, with the exception of netflix, and starting the smart tv menu actually starts OperaTV). there's also an HBBTV-Browser, that is called when you press the "red key" for interactive TV.

 The TV seems very netflix-compliant, as many thing are setup only to plase the netflix binary, from the custom bootloader to specific hacks in the rc.local. that binary seems otherwise a pretty standard netflix binary (called "gibbon" at netflix). my guess is that the TV is mostly a netflix and generic TV, OperaTV is here to add some side features (and youtube), but their "high end" is actually their AndroidTV models, that also seems to use the sitatvservice binary at it's core.